 Disclaimer: RunRepeat.com provided me these shoes for free in exchange for testing and an honest review.
 This is my best attempt at an unbiased take on these shoes.

-That is when the wheels start to grind.
-Do I run in the heavier trainers, faster minimalists, or what?
+That is when the wheels start to grind—do I run in the heavier trainers, faster minimalists, or what?
 The shoes that I lace up tend to direct my thought process.
 Seldom have I actually ran a recovery run in the manner it was designed to be run.
-Could a shoe change that?
-Read on (spoiler - it changed it for me!)

 Out of the box, it was an interesting introduction.
-I had seen the shoe, read a good deal about it, so I had some anticipating thoughts.
+I have seen the shoe, read a good deal about it, so I had some anticipating thoughts.
 I was pleasantly surprised at the sturdiness of the shoe.

 I have read they are intended to be worn without socks, but I just can’t.
 I have always been a socks-on-when-wearing-shoes kind of a guy.
 So how about some thinner no-shows socks?
 Great!

-There is a structure over the top of my foot and lots of breathing room around the toes.
+There is a structure over the top of my foot and ample breathability around the toes.
 I can’t feel the sides at all on my typically squished toes on non-wide (2E) shoes.

-I walk and hop around a bit and my initial concerns waned.
+I've walked and hopped around a bit and my initial concerns waned.
 There are no laces!
 There is no way this can be a running shoe with no ability to snug it down.

 There is no obvious rolling when transitioning from forefoot to toe.
-The heel is no stiffer than the rest of the shoe.
-There is a light squish though, and nothing drastic.
+The heel is no stiffer than the rest of the shoe; there is a light squish though, and nothing drastic.

 The insoles are noticeable.
 Topo did some work with the insole team for this one.
 It is not the standard paper-thin necessity that just covers some seams and construction.
 There is some thought that is considered of what your feet might like on a day off or easy run.
 How about some massage action?
 It is not distracting though you can sense the ridges just a little and it feels nice.